What is a Contested Divorce: Contested vs Uncontested Divorce

 How long does a contested divorce take?

 A divorce is contested when the couple cannot agree on terms such as child custody or property division.
-These cases take longer to finalize because a judge must decide on these outstanding matters.
+These cases take longer to finalise because a judge must decide on these outstanding matters.
 The time it takes to obtain a contested divorce varies depending on the jurisdiction and the case’s complexity.
 In some instances, a contested divorce can take several years to resolve.

 How much does a contested divorce cost?